PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_ipsec.md

 - `account_uuid` (String) The UUID for the billing account that should be billed.
 - `circuit_id` (String) Circuit ID of the target cloud router.
 This starts with "PF-L3-CUST-".
 - `description` (String) A brief description of this connection.
+- `gateway_address` (String) The gateway address of your VPN device.
+Because VPNs traverse the public internet, this must be a public IP address owned by you.
 - `ike_version` (Number) The Internet Key Exchange (IKE) version supported by your device.
 In most cases, this is v2 (v1 is deprecated).

 	Enum: 1, 2.